-Meta Analysis of RCT: It is a statistical method of combining results from multiple randomised controlled trials for different indications in the form of a weighted average (some studies carries more weight than others) to determine overall trend or significance as an output.
+Meta-Analysis of RCT: It is a statistical method of combining results from multiple randomised controlled trials for different indications in the form of a weighted average (some studies carries more weight than others) to determine overall trend or significance as an output.
 It helps in reducing information overload, find publication bias, if any and may explain heterogeneity between the results of individual studies.

-Systematic Review: It is synthesis of the results of several studies (including conflicting studies) so as to assess the strength of the evidence.
+Systematic Review: It is a synthesis of the results of several studies (including conflicting studies) so as to assess the strength of the evidence.
 A review is termed systematic if it is based on clearly formulated peer-reviewed protocols (in advance) such as research question, clear inclusion/exclusion criterion, explicit search strategy, critical appraisal, etc and employs the same level of scientific rigour as should be used to produce that research evidence in the first place.
-A systematic review is as good as the quality of studies included in the review.
+A systematic review is as good as the quality of the studies included in the review.
 A systematic review can be independently replicated.
 The first systematic review in evidence of homeopathy was published in 2000.

 1. British Medical Journal

+81 (77%) out of 105 RCT (1943-1990) shows a statistically significant result for homeopathy and 15 out of 22 best quality studies are also statistically significant.
 Out of 81, 5 out of 5 of the clinical trials for hay fever showed a positive result and 8 out of 10 trials looking at mental or emotional problems showed a beneficial effect, while 6 out of 7 trials for infection showed that homeopathy could effectively relieve the problem.

-“Based on this evidence we would be ready to accept that homoeopathy can be efficacious, if only the mechanism of action were more plausible” and “the evidence presented in this review would probably be sufficient for establishing homoeopathy as a regular treatment for certain indications……..a conventional method would have been acknowledged with this amount of evidence”, the results are mostly favourable for homeopathy regarding the quality of trials.”
+“Based on this evidence we would be ready to accept that homoeopathy can be efficacious if only the mechanism of action were more plausible” and “the evidence presented in this review would probably be sufficient for establishing homoeopathy as a regular treatment for certain indications……..a conventional method would have been acknowledged with this amount of evidence”, the results are mostly favourable for homeopathy regarding the quality of trials.”

 2. The Lancet

-AMSTAR score=9/11, 74 out of 89 RCT (1966-1995) showed homeopathy statistically significantly superior [2.45 times more effective and positive at 95% confidence interval (CI)] to placebo.
+AMSTAR score=9/11.
+74 out of 89 RCT (1966-1995) showed homeopathy statistically significantly superior [2.45 times more effective and positive at 95% confidence interval (CI)] to placebo.
 After correction for publication bias, the odds ratio reduces to 1.78, still statistically significant.
-26 out of 89 studies were of high quality for which odds ratio reduces further to 1.66, still significant.
-In 1999, the authors reassessed the studies and found that 10 trials with highest jaded score (Jaded 5) still significant.
+26 out of 89 studies were of high quality for which the odds ratio reduces further to 1.66, still significant.
+In 1999, the authors reassessed the studies and found that 10 trials with the highest Jaded score of 5 are still significant.

 The main conclusion was that the results “were not compatible with the hypothesis that the effects of homoeopathy are completely due to placebo.”